monk-io/docs/docs/improve/k8s-migrate.md

 We need to update `proxy_pass http://yelb-appserver:4567/api;` with the real name of docker container running our `yelb-appserver`.

-We will utilise three the Monk features here:
+We will utilise three the MonkOS features here:

-1. `bash` [option](monkscript/yaml/runnables#container) that will overwrite our docker command.
+1. `bash` [option](../monkscript/yaml/runnables#container) that will overwrite our docker command.
-2. `get-hostname` [function](monkscript/scripting/operators/network#get-hostname-get-container-ip), as Monk sometimes changes the name of the container.
+2. `get-hostname` [function](../monkscript/scripting/operators/network#get-hostname-get-container-ip), as Monk sometimes changes the name of the container.
-3. `variables` [section](monkscript/yaml/runnables#variables) of the YAML definition.
+3. `variables` [section](../monkscript/yaml/runnables#variables) of the YAML definition.

 Lets combine all the information into our YAML file: